TeddYenn/ShiNyP-guide/docs/index.md

 1.  **Using R**:\
     This method is suitable if you already have R installed or prefer working within the R environment.
-You’ll need to install some R packages and then launch *ShiNyP* directly from R environment. ▸ R/RStudio/Rtools Tutorial for Beginners! (#Developing)
+You’ll need to install some R packages and then launch *ShiNyP* directly from R environment.

 2.  **Using Docker**:\
-    This is the simpler option if you’d rather skip installing R or any packages.
-With Docker, you can run *ShiNyP* in a ready-to-use setup with just one command. ▸ Docker Tutorial for Beginners!
+    This is an alternative if you’d rather skip installing R or any packages.
+With Docker, you can run *ShiNyP* in a ready-to-use setup with just one command.
-    (#Developing)

 <br>